Policy Violations Outcomes

 Students who fail to remove themselves from situations where a policy is being violated (even if not an active participant) may be considered in violation of the policy and addressed as such.

-Students wishing to appeal a decision made by a member of the staff should submit a written letter of appeal to the initial hearing officer outlining the reasons for the appeal within two business days of the issuance of the sanction.
-Additional information on the appeal process can be found in the Constitution of the Student Association and the College Policies, Regulations and Procedures section of this handbook.
+Students wishing to appeal a decision made by a member of the staff should submit a written letter of appeal to the initial hearing officer outlining the reasons for the appeal within three business days of the issuance of the sanction.
+Additional information on the appeal process can be found in the Student Government Constitution and Chapter 5.